Skip to content

 On top of being beginner-friendly, the hack squat can also be a useful exercise to explore if you’re working around injuries, especially injuries that are back-related.

-For example, if you’re trying to limit how much weight you’re putting on your back, then it may be worth exploring hack squats to get a nice leg stimulus without aggravating an injury by doing something like a barbell front and back squat.
+For example, if you’re trying to limit the weight you put on your back, it may be worth exploring hack squats.
+These exercises give you a nice leg stimulus without aggravating an injury, like a barbell front and back squat.

 Hack Squat Muscles Worked